opencadc/storage-inventory/cadc-storage-adapter-ad/README.md

 # cadc-storage-adapter-ad
-AD storage adapter implementation
+AD storage adapter implementation.

-### cadc-storage-adapter-ad.properties

-The cadc-storage-adapter-ad.properties must be available to the system is using this adapter.
-It currently supports GET and Iterator functionality only.
+Currently supports GET and Iterator functionality only.
+Does not require a properties file.

-TBD -